 Instructions

-- While the filling is baking, make the topping.
-Beat the butter and sugar in a large mixing bowl using an electric mixer on medium speed.
-Beat for about 3 minutes, until fluffy.
-Add the egg and beat 1 minute.
-Add the flour, baking powder, and salt and beat on low until just combined.
+- Make the topping.
+While the filling is baking, prepare the topping.
+In a large mixing bowl, beat the softened butter and granulated sugar with an electric mixer on medium speed for about 3 minutes until the mixture is light and fluffy.
+Add the egg and beat for an additional minute until well combined.
+Gradually add the flour, baking powder, and a pinch of salt, beating at low speed until combined.
+Do not overmix.

 Amazingly delicious!
 And so quick!
 Thank you once again for another winner!